samuelventura/sniff/README.md

 Elixir Serial Port NIF

 **Notice:** sniff focuses in the native interface to serial ports.
-For high level serial port access see [baud](https://github.com/samuelventura/baud).
+For higher level serial port access see [baud](https://github.com/samuelventura/baud).

 ## Installation and Usage